Patapon: Sequels and legacy

 Patapon inspired two sequels for the PSP titled Patapon 2 and Patapon 3, becoming the first entry in a trilogy.
 Patapon 2 was released in Japan on November 27, 2008.
 It introduced new Patapon units, a customizable Hero character that can be used in multiplayer with a total of four players, and an evolution system to upgrade Patapons.
 Patapon 3 was released in Japan on April 28, 2011.
 In 2013, Chinese developer Beijing Q&D created an unauthorized clone under the title PATAPON - Siege Of WOW! for iOS.
 A video game inspired by Patapon and Advance Wars titled Jungle Rumble: Freedom, Happiness, and Bananas was developed by indie developer Disco Pixel and released on May 1, 2014 for iOS and Android.

 A spiritual successor to the series known as Ratatan was announced by Ratata Arts and Tokyo Virtual Theory.
 Hiroyuki Kotani serves as director with Kemmei Adachi as director and game designer, Kemmei Adachi as composer, and Kazuto Sakajiri as producer.
 Initially unveiled at BitSummit 2023, a Kickstarter campaign for Ratatan went live on August 1, 2023 to support the project.
-The game is set to release in 2025.
+After launching into early access on September 19, 2025, the game is scheduled to be fully released on October 15, 2026.